 However, not all stainless cookware is created equally.
 Chinese-made cookware in particular can sometimes be made with inferior grades of stainless steel which can be prone to rusting and corrosion (that is, less durable).
 And if the layers are very thin--as is the case with some inexpensive clad stainless cookware--they will be prone to warping, too.
 (To avoid warping, never put a hot pan in cold water--let it cool first.)

 If you want to read more about this--why Chinese stainless steel can be inferior--check out this thread on Reddit.
 If you've ever wondered why some Chinese cookware is priced so low that it seems too good to be true, this will help to explain it.

 The moral here is not to avoid Chinese products completely, but to buy wisely.
 Tramontina uses high grade, 18/10 stainless on their cooking surfaces and high grade 18/0 stainless on the exterior for induction compatibility.
 And as we already said, they use thick enough layers to ensure their products will last, perform well, and resist warping.

-If you've ever wondered why some tri-ply stainless is so much less expensive than other brands, it's in the 1) quality and 2) the amounts of steel and aluminum used.
-Chinese-made tri-ply in particular can be made with inferior stainless because there are fewer quality controls in some Chinese factories.
+If you've ever wondered why some tri-ply stainless is so much less expensive than other brands, it's in the quality and the amounts of steel and aluminum used.
+Chinese-made stainless cookware in particular can be made with inferior stainless because there are fewer quality controls in some Chinese factories.

 Not all Chinese-made cookware is poor quality, and in fact some of it is very good.
-Tramontina uses 18/10 stainless on the interior and 18/0 stainless on the exterior that seems to be of the same quality as All-Clad.
+Tramontina uses 18/10 stainless on the interior and 18/0 stainless on the exterior that seems to be of quality similar to All-Clad.

 Design: Overall Aesthetics, Handles, Lids, Rims, Pan Shape, and Ease of Cleaning